joelshep/JLisp/README.md

 #### Debug Mode

-In the event of errors, if one wants to see a stack trace of the error, the program can be run with the `-d` flag set: `java -cp ./bin LispInterpreter -d < infile` and the stack trace of any error will be sent to `stdout`
+In the event of errors, if one wants to see a stack trace of the error, the program can be run with the `-d` flag set: `java -cp ./bin org.ulithi.jlisp.main.LispInterpreter -d < infile` and the stack trace of any error will be sent to `stdout`